Lucas Cunha (footballer, born July 1997)

-Lucas de Oliveira Cunha, generally known as Lucas Cunha or Luquinhas, (born 30 July 1997) is a Brazilian footballer who plays as a midfielder for Comercial-SP.
+Lucas de Oliveira Cunha, generally known as Lucas Cunha or Luquinhas, (born 30 July 1997) is a Brazilian footballer who plays as a midfielder for Trepça.

 Career

+Brazil

 At the age of 17, Cunha played for Friburguense in the 2015 Campeonato Carioca, appearing in seven matches in the Taça Guanabara.
-After appearing in Friburguense's 2016 Copa Rio victory, he left the club in early 2017 after being unable to agree on a new contract.
+After appearing in Friburguense's 2016 Copa Rio victory, he left the club in early 2017 due to an inability to agree on a new contract.

 Cunha made his debut for Mogi Mirim against Botafogo (São Paulo) in the 2017 Campeonato Brasileiro Série C. He played one more match in the Série C before leaving the club.

 In late 2018, Cunha joined Primavera for the 2019 Campeonato Paulista Série A3 season, where he played eight matches.

+Trepça

+On 17 June 2024, Cunha signed for Trepça of the First Football League of Kosovo in Group A.